Using digital tools at the service of resources

-Increase efficiency and performance in resource management
+Increasing efficiency and performance in resource management

-“Essential link in the performance intelligent solutions, the SOC will oversee all communication devices applied to the environment to better support our customers in the sustainable management of their resources”
+“An essential link in the performance intelligent solutions, the SOC will oversee all communication devices applied to the environment to better support our customers in the sustainable management of their resources”

 Pierre AndradeDeputy CEO Water France of SUEZ, in charge of digital and transformation